Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-Oops.
+Oops!
 When clang tried to compile our `libaverages.a` library and `main.c` into
 one executable it wasn't able to find a bunch of symbols.

 Remember those notes from earlier?
 That's what `rustc` was trying to warn us